Adebesin-Cell/npmx.dev/CONTRIBUTING.md

 ### 1. Add the logo component

 Create `app/components/Noodle/<Name>/Logo.vue`.
-Wrap the artwork in `TooltipApp` so hovering reveals the occasion, and reference poster art from `public/extra/`:
+It's recommended to add a tooltip with event information to each noodle.
+If the poster is an image, add it to the `public/extra` directory.
+If the image differs between light and dark modes - prefer `ColorSchemeImg` component for poster

 ```vue
 <template>